 Since 2014, Egmont has been organising high-level trainings in international diplomacy for diplomats, in line with the decision of the Belgian Minister of Foreign Affairs and European Affairs, Mr Didier Reynders, to contribute to the professional development of foreign diplomats and to strengthen the relationship between Belgium and recipient countries.

-One objective of these sessions, is to improve diplomats’ knowledge of Belgian Foreign Affairs and Brussels at the heart of European Union and NATO decision-making.
-The consolidation of relations between the African diplomats and their Belgian counterparts is of course a core element of this project.
+One objective of these sessions was to improve diplomats’ knowledge of Belgian Foreign Affairs and Brussels at the heart of European Union and NATO decision-making.
+The consolidation of relations between the African diplomats and their Belgian counterparts was of course a core element of this project.